John G. Schwarz: Business Objects

+Visier

-In 2010, Schwarz co-founded Visier, a cloud-based software provider, with Ryan Wong (former senior vice president of engineering for the business intelligence platform at SAP SE) and sons Jan and Brett Schwarz.
+In 2010, Schwarz co-founded Visier, Inc., a cloud-based software provider, with Ryan Wong (former senior vice president of engineering for the business intelligence platform at SAP SE) and sons Jan and Brett Schwarz.

 Visier's workforce analytics and planning products were included in the Gartner "Cool Vendors in Human Capital Management Software, 2012" and the Branham 300 - Top Technology Companies in Canada in the "Top 25 Canadian UP and Coming ICT Companies" list.
 Visier was also a finalist in the Cloudbeat 2011 Showdown, a competition for start-up companies during the cloud-technologies focused conference.

 On March 15, 2017, Visier completed their largest funding round to date, securing $45M USD from U.S. venture capital firm Sorenson Capital, joined by Foundation Capital, Summit Partners and Adams Street Partners.

 On June 11, 2014, Visier announced $25.5 million in Series C financing led by Adams Street Partners and repeat investment from Foundational Capital and Summit Partners.

 In 2013, Visier secured $15 million in Series B funding.
 Series B was led by investor group Summit Partners.
 Prior to that, Visier raised $6 million in its Series A round in 2011 using the funds to turn the self-financed prototype into a fully functional software product.
 Series A was led by investor group Foundational Capital.

 Other roles

 Schwarz served on the board of directors of Synopsys, Inc. since May 2007, Teradata since September 2010, and Avast since December 2011.

 He is also a member of the Advisory Council at Dalhousie University in Halifax, Nova Scotia, Canada.